Title IX/Sexual Harassment

 Investigation

-The College must investigate the allegations in a formal complaint or complaint.
+The University must investigate the allegations in a formal complaint or complaint.
 The investigation will be conducted in an impartial, prompt, thorough, fair, timely, and respectful manner.
 Notice of the commencement of an investigation will be provided.
 Throughout the investigation, the Respondent is presumed "Not Responsible" for violating the Policy.

 After the Notice of Allegations has been sent, the Title IX Coordinator will assign an appropriately trained investigator(s) to conduct the investigation (the "Investigator").
-Where circumstances warrant, the Title IX Coordinator may determine that an individual external to the College will be assigned as the Investigator(s).
+Where circumstances warrant, the Title IX Coordinator may determine that an individual external to the University will be assigned as the Investigator(s).
 The Title IX Coordinator may also serve as the Investigator.
 A Party wishing to challenge the selection of the Investigator must notify the Title IX Coordinator, in writing, within 2 business days of receipt of the name and contact information of the Investigator, stating the specific reason(s) for the Party's objection.
 The Title IX Coordinator will determine whether the challenge has merit, and reserves discretion to make changes to the individual(s) assigned as the Investigator(s).
 If the Title IX Coordinator is the Investigator, objections should be submitted to, and will be determined by, Mr. Goldie Adele, Chief Compliance Officer at gadele01@manhattan.edu or 718-862-7741.
 No Investigator will have a conflict of interest or bias.

 The Investigator(s) will meet with the Complainant and the Respondent to gather as much information as possible.
 The Investigator(s) will also meet with any witnesses or individuals who the Investigator(s) determine may have relevant information about the conduct at issue.
-The College will notify the parties in writing prior to any meeting they are required or eligible to attend.
+The University will notify the parties in writing prior to any meeting they are required or eligible to attend.
 The role of the Investigator(s) is to interview all Parties and witnesses, collect any evidence, and create an Investigative Report to submit to the Title IX Coordinator.
 The Investigator(s) will not offer any recommendations on responsibility or sanctions, simply serve as a fact finder.

-During the investigation, the College has the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility.
-The College cannot access, consider, disclose, or otherwise use in the Grievance Process a Party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, unless the College obtains voluntary, written consent from that Party (or, if the Party is not an eligible student, that Party's parent) to do so.
+During the investigation, the University has the burden of proof and the burden of gathering evidence sufficient to reach a determination regarding responsibility.
+The University cannot access, consider, disclose, or otherwise use in the Grievance Process a Party's records that are made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in the professional's or paraprofessional's capacity, or assisting in that capacity, and which are made and maintained in connection with the provision of treatment to the Party, unless the University obtains voluntary, written consent from that Party (or, if the Party is not an eligible student, that Party's parent) to do so.
 Questions or evidence that constitute, or seek disclosure of, information protected under a legally recognized privilege are not permitted in the grievance process unless the person holding such privilege has waived that privilege.
 Both Parties may also exclude any prior sexual history with persons other than the parties involved in the current conduct process.

 Neither Party is restricted from discussing the allegations or gathering and presenting evidence.
-While the burden of gathering evidence related to the allegation lies with the College, it is important for Parties to preserve all evidence associated with the conduct or that might help others understand what happened.
+While the burden of gathering evidence related to the allegation lies with the University, it is important for Parties to preserve all evidence associated with the conduct or that might help others understand what happened.
 Such evidence can include text messages, Facebook or Instagram posts, photos, voicemails, emails, or items of clothing.
 If relevant evidence is destroyed by a Party, the Hearing Panel can take that into account in assessing the credibility of the Parties and the weight of evidence in the case.

 Both Parties have the right to provide evidence to the Investigator, present information in the context of the investigation, recommend fact and expert witnesses, and present other inculpatory or exculpatory evidence.
-Both Parties will have an equal opportunity to inspect and review any evidence as part of the investigation that is directly related to the allegations in a formal complaint or complaint, including the evidence upon which the College does not intend to rely on reaching a determination regarding responsibility, and inculpatory or exculpatory evidence whether obtained from a Party or other source.
+Both Parties will have an equal opportunity to inspect and review any evidence as part of the investigation that is directly related to the allegations in a formal complaint or complaint, including the evidence upon which the University does not intend to rely on reaching a determination regarding responsibility, and inculpatory or exculpatory evidence whether obtained from a Party or other source.
 Both Parties have the right to review and present available evidence in the case file, or otherwise in the possession or control of the institution, and relevant to the case.

 Both the Respondent and the Complainant will be updated throughout the investigation process.

-At the close of an investigation, the Investigator(s) will prepare a case file, which will include all collected evidence that is directly related to the allegations raised in the formal complaint or complaint, including the evidence upon which the College does not intend to rely in reaching a determination of responsibility and any inculpatory or exculpatory evidence, whether obtained from a Party or other source as part of the investigation.
+At the close of an investigation, the Investigator(s) will prepare a case file, which will include all collected evidence that is directly related to the allegations raised in the formal complaint or complaint, including the evidence upon which the University does not intend to rely in reaching a determination of responsibility and any inculpatory or exculpatory evidence, whether obtained from a Party or other source as part of the investigation.
 The Investigator(s) will also prepare a draft investigation report that fairly summarizes relevant evidence.
 Prior to finalizing the investigative report, each Party and their advisor, if any, will be sent the evidence subject to inspection and review in an electronic format or a hard copy, and will have 10 business days to submit a written response.
 The Investigator will consider these responses prior to finalizing the investigative report.

 Once the investigative report is finalized, an electronic or hard copy of the final investigative report will be sent to each Party and their advisor, if any, at least 10 business days prior to the hearing for their review and written response.
 Parties must submit their written responses at least 5 days before the hearing.
 The Parties and their advisors, if any, will be provided with the other Party's written response to the final investigative report, if any, in electronic format or hard copy prior to the hearing.